grayoj/gitchat/README.md

 ## Thank You

 This is an open source project, feel free to contribute, and generate Pull requests.
+Open issues to request for corrections and features, including pull requests which would be approved.
  More updates will be added.